YoungFaithful/CapacityExpansion.jl/docs/src/workflow.md

+# Workflow
+The workflow for this package can be broken down to:
+- Data Preparation
+- Optimization

-## Workflow
+## Data Preparation
+The CEP needs two types of data
+- Time series data in the type `ClustData` - [Preparing ClustData](@ref)
-The input data is distinguished between time series independent and time series dependent data [Load Data](@ref).
-They are kept separate as just the time series dependent data is used to determine representative periods (clustering).
+- Cost, node, (line), and technology data in the type `OptDataCEP` - [Preparing OptDataCE](@ref) They are kept separate as just the time series dependent data is used to determine representative periods (clustering).

 ![Plot](assets/workflow.svg)